 - For PARCC grades 3-5 mathematics assessments, calculators are allowed for accommodation use only.
-Students with a calculator accommodation may only use a four-function calculator with square root and percentage functions. - For PARCC grades 6-7 mathematics assessments, students may only use four-function calculators with square root and percentage functions for all calculator sections. - For PARCC grade 8 mathematics assessments, students may only use scientific calculators for all calculator sections. - For PARCC high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator sections. - For DC Science, students may use four-function calculators with square root and percentage functions.
+Students with a calculator accommodation may only use a four-function calculator with square root and percentage functions. - For PARCC grades 6-7 mathematics assessments, students may only use four-function calculators with square root and percentage functions for all calculator sections. - For PARCC grade 8 mathematics assessments, students may only use scientific calculators for all calculator sections. - For PARCC high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator sections.

+• For DC Science, students may use four-function calculators with square root and percentage functions.

 Students must only use calculators that are allowable for their grade/course assessment.
 Only students with a specific calculator accommodation may use calculators outside of their grade/course level.
-In order to provide comparability across schools in the consortium, students must only use calculators that are allowable for their grade-level/course assessment.
-PARCC assessment items were developed with PARCC's Calculator Policy in mind.
 Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed (except for students with an appropriate accommodation).
-Speak with your School Test Coordinator for more information about the PARCC Calculator Policies.
+Speak with your STC for more information about the PARCC Calculator Policies.